Coleridge-Initiative/big-data-and-social-science/docs/04-ChapterDB.md

 different tables, or different rows from the same table, over multiple computers.
 However, partitioning and replication also introduce challenges, as we now explain.
 Let us first define some terms.
-In a system that comprises multiple computers:
+In a system that comprises of multiple computers:

 -   **Consistency** indicates that all computers see the same data at the same time.